1Shubham7/Books-CRUD-API/readme.md

-# Go Movies CRUD
+# Go Books CRUD

-This project creates an API where you can GET, POST, PUT, DELETE, CREATE movies
+This project creates an API where you can GET, POST, PUT, DELETE, CREATE books